Cleichleiter/technical-kb/kb/active-directory/DCSync-Attacks-and-Replication-Rights-in-Active-Directory.md

-DCSync Attacks and Replication Rights in Active Directory
+\# DCSync Attacks and Replication Rights in Active Directory

-Purpose
+\## Purpose

-This knowledge base article explains DCSync-style attacks and why directory replication rights represent one of the most severe security risks in Active Directory.
+This knowledge base article explains \*\*DCSync-style attacks\*\* and why \*\*directory replication rights\*\* represent one of the most severe security risks in Active Directory.

 Replication rights are powerful, rarely reviewed, and frequently misunderstood.
-Misuse of these rights allows an attacker to extract password hashes for any account in the domain, including Domain Admins, without touching a domain controller directly.
+Misuse of these rights allows an attacker to \*\*extract password hashes for any account in the domain\*\*, including Domain Admins, without touching a domain controller directly.

+---

-What Is DCSync?
+\## What Is DCSync?

-DCSync is an attack technique where an attacker impersonates a domain controller and requests directory replication data.
+\*\*DCSync\*\* is an attack technique where an attacker impersonates a domain controller and requests directory replication data.

-Because replication is a legitimate AD function, the attack:
+Because replication is a legitimate Active Directory function, the attack:

-Uses standard directory protocols
+\- Uses standard directory protocols

-Does not require code execution on a DC
+\- Does not require code execution on a domain controller

-Often bypasses endpoint detection
+\- Often bypasses endpoint detection

-Can succeed with only directory-level permissions
+\- Can succeed with only directory-level permissions